Grand Forks, British Columbia

-Grand Forks, population 4,112, is a city in the Boundary Country of the West Kootenay region of British Columbia, Canada.
-It is located at the confluence of the Granby and Kettle Rivers, a tributary of the Columbia River.
+Grand Forks is a city in the Boundary Country of the West Kootenay region of British Columbia, Canada.
+It is located at the confluence of the Granby and Kettle Rivers, the latter being a tributary of the Columbia River.
 The city is just north of the Canada–United States border, approximately 500 km from Vancouver and 200 km from Kelowna and 23 km west of the resort area of Christina Lake by road.

 History

 In 1894, a new settlement at the North Fork bridge, where the rivers join, was called Grand Forks.
 However, the valley, dominated by copper mining, was called Grand Prairie, and early settlers equally used that name for the town.
 The city was laid out in 1895 and Grand Forks was established as a city on 15 April 1897.
 The adjacent City of Columbia was incorporated on 4 May 1899.
 By 1902, Grand Forks had three railways, lumber mills, a smelter, mines, a post office, a school and a hospital.
 The railways servicing Grand Forks were the Canadian Pacific Railway's (CP) Columbia and Western Railway, the Kettle River Valley Railway, and the Great Northern Railway (GNR).
 Grand Forks and Columbia amalgamated in 1903, but only after lengthy disagreements over an acceptable name.
 In 1907, it was the home of a local branch of the Western Federation of Miners.

 In 1908 and 1911, the downtown core was affected by a fire, because of wood-frame buildings and stores.
 Between the years of 1909 and 1913, a group of pacifist Russian immigrants known as Doukhobors settled in the area because of the fertile farm land.
 Today, many residents of Grand Forks are descendants of the Doukhobors.
 In 1991, CP decommissioned their railway line through Grand Forks, and the former right-of-way became part of the Trans Canada Trail.
 The Kettle Falls International Railway, the only remaining operator, which services the former GN route, plans to decommission the line north of Laurier, Washington by 2023.
 Grand Forks has been promoting industrial growth, which has been declining since the early 2000s.
 Over time, Grand Forks has gradually expanded in population and now has 4,049 residents within its city limits.
 The greater rural area, (Area D of the Regional District of Kootenay-Boundary), has another ~3,500 residents.

 In May 2018 Grand Forks, and the Boundary region as a whole, were affected by flooding of the Kettle and Granby Rivers.
 Low-lying areas, including part of the downtown core, saw extensive damage.
 The Ruckle neighborhood was most affected.
 The federal government is expected to buy out all the homes in North Ruckle and turn the area back into a natural flood plain.